 After completing the basics, your MBA education becomes a reflection of your professional goals.
 As you choose your elective courses, think of yourself as a startup: success depends on having a clear idea of where you want to go, and the flexibility and imagination to seize the opportunities along the way.
 The Belk College MBA offers 16 exciting concentrations including: Applied Investment Management, Energy, Entrepreneurship and Corporate Venturing, Financial Institutions/Commercial Banking, Information and Technology Management, Innovation and Growth Strategies, Marketing Analytics, Real Estate, Finance and Development, and a student-structured option.

 Regardless of whether you decide to pursue a concentration or not, your MBA will be a unique experience.
-See the list of concentrations and courses here.
+See the list of concentrations and courses in the Graduate Program Catalog (above).